- ITR U - What is ITR-U & How to File Updated Return

 Can you Change the Tax Regime While Filing an Income Tax Return (ITR)?

-After the announcement of the 2020 budget, which introduced a new tax regime for individuals and HUF, taxpayers now have two options to choose from, i.e., Old Tax Regime and New Tax Regime.
+Budget 2020 introduced a new tax regime for individuals and HUF.
+Taxpayers now have two options to choose from, i.e., Old Tax Regime and New Tax Regime.

 But the question always arises: If I select the old regime right now, can I switch to the new regime at the time of ITR filing, or vice versa?
+Is new regime more beneficial to me or the old tax regime?
 So here are the answers to your questions.

 Budget 2024 Update